patrycjagawecki/HistoricalFlightData/README.md

 * The system must support quick and efficient ETL processes so that data can be consistently cleaned, transformed, and stored in a structured format to support advanced analysis and reporting.

+## **Data Requirements**
+This data is sourced from a REST API and includes airport and airline information.
+The data retrieved from the API is in JSON format.